qc3455/Zotero-Toggle-Bars--sChinese/README.md

 + Toggle Sidebar

 Ctrl + T to toggle the tab bar\
-Ctrl + A to toggle the annotation toolbar\
+Ctrl + Y to toggle the annotation toolbar\
 Ctrl + B to toggle the Sidebar

 # Installation